Table of Contents

 Master’s Degree in Mechanical Engineering

 A two-year master’s degree program in mechanical engineering is generally aimed at students who want to specialize in a specific area of the field.
-Some specializations are robotics, biomedical engineering, automotive, and aerospace.
+Some specializations are robotics, biomedical, automotive, and aerospace.
 Example courses at this level are:

 - Product Definition – how to design and develop products, with knowledge of what users value, how the product supply chain works, and the product life cycle